bojide/host-a-static-website-on-aws-console/README.md

 **Route 53** for domain registration and DNS management.

 # Deployment Script For The Project
+Below is the bash script used to deploy the web app on an EC2 instance:

+...bash
 #!/bin/bash
 sudo su
 yum update -y